ChemInform

 ChemInform was an indexing and abstracting service and database in chemistry.
 The service published abstracts related to organic, organometallic, inorganic and physical chemistry.

 Products

 ChemInform: Selected Abstracts in Chemistry

 The abstracts were published in ChemInform: Selected Abstracts in Chemistry from 1970 to 2016.
 It was originally published in two parts as Chemischer Informationsdienst: anorganische und physikalische Chemie and Chemischer Informationsdienst: organische Chemie, which merged in 1972 into the single Chemischer Informationsdienst, which superseded in part Chemisches Zentralblatt.
 The publication acquired its final title in 1987.
+ChemInform was acquired by Wiley from FIZ Chemie Berlin in 2013.
+In 2016 Wiley terminated ChemInform service without explanation.

 ChemInform RX

 A reaction database ChemInform RX (CIRX) enabled users to search for specific reactions published in ChemInform journal.

 SPORE

 SPORE (Solid Phase Organic Reactions) was a database for synthetic pathways via polymer-bound organic compounds, with extensive data on each individual reaction.